masarapmabuhay/usbong-ios/README.md

 Open `usbong.xcodeproj`, then build the project.
 The recommended dependency manager is [Carthage](https://github.com/Carthage/Carthage), though, it is not yet used in this project.

 ## To-do

+Check out the [Trello Board](https://trello.com/b/aHNqwHCu) for more detailed updates on progress.

 ### Phase 1
 - [x] TextDisplay
 - [x] ImageDisplay